 The Campbell University Libraries Liaison Program is designed to facilitate communication with academic departments and programs in order to enhance collection development, to encourage collaborative activities concerning information literacy, and to provide supportive services for research and teaching as well as library services overall.

-Here is a list of just a few ways that a librarian liaison can help you.
+Here is a list of some of the ways that a librarian liaison can help you.

-Detailed information about this program, including liaison assignments, can be found on the library website (http://library.campbell.edu/library-liaisons).
+Detailed information about this program, including liaison assignments, can be found on the library website at https://library.campbell.edu/library-liaisons.

 Library instructors realize that students have various learning styles, so instruction is offered in a variety of formats.
-Information literacy instruction may take the form of a classroom lecture, group work, a printed handout for students, a PowerPoint, an interactive online tutorial, an online research guide, or working one-on-one with students.
+Information literacy instruction may take the form of a classroom lecture (in-person or virtually), group work, a printed handout for students, a presentation, an interactive online tutorial, an online research guide, or one-on-one work with students.